bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="window-functions"></a>
 ## Window Functions

-Window functions are special functions that return a value for each record in the current context that depends on other records in the same context.
-A common example of this is ordering all values within the current context to return a value that depends on the current record's ordinal position relative to all the other records in the context.
+Window functions are special functions whose output depends on other records in the same context.A common example of this is finding the ranking of each record if all of the records were to be sorted.

 Window functions in PyDough have an optional `levels` argument.
-If this argument is not provided, it means that the window function applies to all records of the current collection without any boundaries between records.
-If it is provided, it should be a value that can be used as an  argument to `BACK`, and in that case it means that the window function should be used on records of the current collection grouped by that particular ancestor.
+If this argument is omitted, it means that the window function applies to all records of the current collection (e.g. rank all customers).
+If it is provided, it should be a value that can be used as an  argument to `BACK`, and in that case it means that the set of values used by the window function should be per-record of the correspond ancestor (e.g. rank all customers within each nation).

 For example, if using the `RANKING` window function, consider the following examples: